kaihendry/dabase.com/content/blog/Shop-front.md

 For version 1, there will be no inventory query.

+If the product is not in stock, the vendor needs to ideally cancel the order.
+The influencer is ideally involved, to ensure the product page is updated.

 ## What about price?

-The influencer needs to set the price with the above break down in price.
+The influencer needs to set the price with the above projected (5/5/90) break down in price.

 If the vendor cannot fulfil the order for the price, the vendor should refuse / cancel the order.
 This could be problematic, but ultimately the problem should escalate to the influencer.

+## What about crypto?

+Shrinking the 5% or so that goes to Stripe (and Visa) would be nice, but at what cost?
+I'm keeping mainstream for my sanity.

+## The product listed is more expensive than the vendor's page

+A vendor might have a Website nonetheless, or some account at Amazon, and prices are probably not going to aligned.
+Hopefully consumers can recognise and reward who put the effort in.